Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Distance Environment

 We calculate the power spectrum of the masked and normalized residual image and compute the azimuthal averaged power spectrum, shown as the blue solid line in the top-right panel in Figure \ref{fig:sbf}.
-We then fit the 1D power spectrum with the PSF power spectrum and a constant white noise level.
+We then fit the 1D power spectrum to the PSF power spectrum and a constant white-noise level.
 The coefficient of the PSF component is the measured SBF signal.
-Since the unmasked background sources could also contribute to the measured SBF signal, we account for it by measuring SBF in background blank fields selected around Zangetsu.
+Since unmasked background sources could also contribute to the measured SBF signal, we account for this by measuring SBF in background blank fields surrounding Zangetsu.
 For a given blank field, we normalize it using the same \ser{} model of Zangetsu, do masking using the same threshold, and calculate and fit the power spectrum.
 The teal-shaded region in Figure \ref{fig:sbf} shows the power spectra of the blank fields, representing the contribution from unmasked background sources.
 The SBF signals from blank fields are then subtracted from the measured SBF signal of the galaxy.

 The uncertainty of the resulting SBF signal is estimated by doing Monte Carlo simulations by uniformly sampling a few key parameters \citep{Cohen2018}: the wavenumber range used for power spectrum fitting, $k_{\rm low} \sim \mathcal{U}(0.04, 0.08)\ \rm{pixel}^{-1}$, $k_{\rm high} \sim \mathcal{U}(0.25, 0.35)\ \rm{pixel}^{-1}$ (shown as purple vertical bands in Figure \ref{fig:sbf}), and the radial mask parameter $f_{\rm mask} \sim \mathcal{U}(0.4, 0.5)$ (corresponding to $1.2 - 1.3\ r_{\rm eff}$).
-We choose such wavenumber ranges to ensure the fitting is not affected by the correlated noise at large $k$ and the \ser{} fitting residuals at small $k$.
+We choose these wavenumber ranges to ensure that the fitting is not affected by correlated noise at large $k$ and by the \ser{} fitting residuals at small $k$.
 We perform 100 Monte Carlo runs to estimate the SBF signal-to-noise ratio (S/N) using the median SBF signal (after subtracting the contribution from the background) divided by its standard deviation.